shahadalsulami/Sales-Performance-Analysis-Report---Power-BI/README.md

 ### **Steps Performed**

 ### **1. Data Cleaning & Transformation**
-- Cleaned and transformed the data using **Power Query** to ensure accuracy and consistency.
+- Cleaned and transformed the data using **Power Query** to ensure accuracy and consistency

 ### **2. Data Modeling**
-- Created a **Data Model** to define relationships between tables.
+- Created a **Data Model** to define relationships between tables

 <img src="Modeling.png" width="600">